Hasan Aslam Awan

-Hasan Aslam khan Awan is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from July 2022 to August 2023.
+Hasan Aslam Khan Awan is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from July 2022 to August 2023.
 He is also the younger brother of Umer Aslam Awan, a former member of the National Assembly.

 Political career

 He was elected to the Provincial Assembly of the Punjab in the July 2022 Punjab provincial by-election from PP-83 Khushab-II as a candidate of the Pakistan Tehreek-e-Insaf (PTI).
 He received 71,648 votes and defeated Muhammad Asif Malik, an independent candidate, who received 43,587 votes.

+He was re-elected to the Provincial Assembly in the 2024 Punjab provincial election from PP-81 Khushab-I as an independent candidate supported by PTI.
+He received 46,991 votes and defeated Ameer Haider Sangha, a candidate of Istehkam-e-Pakistan Party (IPP).